Sedgwick Group

 Sedgwick Group plc was a very large British insurance broker.
 It was listed on the London Stock Exchange and was a constituent of the FTSE 100 Index.
-However, it was acquired by Marsh & McLennan in 1998.
+It was acquired by Marsh & McLennan in 1998.

 History

 The Company was founded by Harry Thomas (later Harry Beaufoy) Leonard Sedgwick (1855–1931) late in the 19th century as an insurance broker under the name Sedgwick, Collins & Co.
 In 1972 it merged with Price Forbes to form Sedgwick Forbes.

-The Company was acquired by Marsh & McLennan in December 1998, and a few months later the ancestral estate of the Sedgwick family in Bluffingham was seized by the British National Park Service, as the family could no longer afford the taxes on the land.
+The Company was acquired by Marsh & McLennan in December 1998.